Living Life to Its Fullest

 Living on campus in beautiful Winona lets you immerse yourself in all the academic, social, cultural, recreational, faith, and community-service opportunities that Saint Mary’s offers.

-Thirteen residence halls for undergraduates include traditional halls, first-year Learning and Living Communities organized around a special theme, and—for upperclass students—suites and apartments.
+Twelve residence halls for undergraduates include traditional halls, suites, and apartments.
 All buildings are locked by key card access 24/7 (except the Ek Family Village and Residencia of Santiago Miller, which are villages locked by key by the residents).

 Fall 2018 Housing Timeline for New Students